Guide

 Pay attention to trending videos and see how you could replicate them for your brand.
 Trends are things that are already popular on TikTok, so people will be watching more of those types of videos.
 If a recycling challenge goes viral, it could be a great time to show off your sustainable clothing brand that uses recycled materials.

-Incorporating trending sounds, visuals, and formats is good every once in a while, but don’t make it your whole strategy.
-This can come off as inauthentic if the trend doesn’t link back to what you do.
-If you’re feeling bold, try to start a trend of your own!
+Incorporating trending sounds, visuals, and formats is good every once in a while, but don't make it your whole strategy.
+This can come off as inauthentic if the trend doesn't link back to what you do.
+If you're feeling bold, try to start a trend of your own.

-How to sell on TikTok Shop
+How to set up TikTok Shop

 You have an account and you're creating engaging content.
 Now let's look at how to set up a TikTok shop so you can start selling your products.